jekyc/wig/README.md

 optional arguments:
   -h, --help  show this help message and exit
+  -v          list all the urls where matches have been found -d          Desperate mode - crawl pages fetched for additional ressource
+              and try to match all fingerprints.
-  -v          list all the urls where matches have been found -p {1,2,4}  select a profile: 1) Make only one request - 2) Make one request
+  -p {1,2,4}  select a profile: 1) Make only one request 2) Make one request
-              per plugin - 4) All
+              per plugin 4) All (default)
 ```

 **Example of run:**